 Spot papaya seed (whole black pepper): Payaya seed has low density, it floats on water whereas black pepper will sink to the bottom.
-Also, the papaya seed is oval shape whereas the black pepper is rounded.
+Also, the papaya seed is oval in shape whereas the black pepper is rounded.

-Spot papaya (black pepper powder): ground papaya seed has a dark color whereas pure black pepper powder brown color.
+How to spot papaya (black pepper powder): ground papaya seed has a dark color whereas pure black pepper powder brown color.

-Mineral oil coating on black pepper is used as a fungicide, polishing agent and to put on more weight.
-It is made of burnt diesel, paraffin oil, white petroleum and other un-digestible and insoluble petroleum products.
+Mineral oil coating on black pepper is used as a fungicide, polishing agent, and to put on more weight.
+It is made of burnt diesel, paraffin oil, white petroleum, and other un-digestible and insoluble petroleum products.

 Mineral oil is harmful even in small quantities.
 It is carcinogenic, it can cause cancer.

-Spot mineral oil on black pepper: Mineral oil may emit a kerosene-like smell.
+How to spot mineral oil on black pepper: Mineral oil may emit a kerosene-like smell.
 Put the black pepper in the water and stir to see if there is an oily film.

-- easily crushed with fingers
+- it can easily be crushed with fingers without much pressure.